Support the Center for Autism and Neurodiversity

 Program Information

 CAN professional staff may assist students with self-advocating, course registration, securing tutoring, time management, organization, and communicating successfully with instructors.
-CAN professional staff members may help students learn tools to manage dorm life, interact with peers, and take advantage of the numerous opportunities on campus and in the community.
+Additionally, students learn tools to manage dorm life, interact with peers, and take advantage of the numerous opportunities on campus and in the community.

-CAN professional staff work closely with University faculty and various administrative offices.
-In addition, they communicate, as needed, with parents who have the proper releases regarding student progress and any concerns that may arise.
+Working closely with University faculty and various administrative office, CAN professional staff also communicate, as needed, with parents who have the proper releases regarding student progress and any concerns that may arise.
 Students will receive at least five hours of direct contact each week with program staff including academic coaches, mentors, and the director — depending on each individual student's needs.

 All undergraduate and graduate matriculated Drexel University students who identify as being neurodivergent and/or face challenges typical of those with a diagnosis of Level 1 Autism, Asperger's Syndrome, PDD-NOS (Pervasive Developmental Disorder – Not Otherwise Specified), severe ADHD, Social Pragmatic Communication Disorder, or non-verbal learning disability are best supported by CAN.
 Students do not need a formal diagnosis to receive support from CAN.